WebPredict/angular-2-interview-questions/README.md

 **What types of pipes are supported in Angular 2?**

-A: Pure and impure pipes (async pipes a kind of impure pipe).
+A: Pure and impure pipes (async pipes are a kind of impure pipe).

 ## Routing Questions: